aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 tests over the number of functional tests as they currently serve the purpose of both making sure units work and function well together.

+Looking back at past releases that had issues, the second most common reason for issues was bad handling of parameters.
+The functional tests are great at catching this category of problem.

 All of the functional tests follow the pattern:

 1. Create a `TaskParameters` object for the task